CHRISTMAS WITH ANNA

 Anna’s admirable quality was that she could concentrate endlessly on worshipping, praying and fasting.
 The days were not long enough for her.
 She spent night and day interceding for her people and begging God to sent the deliverer.
 She would not give up on her belief that God would answer her prayers.
 And when Simeon announced that the baby Jesus was the one, she broke out in jubilation.
 Anna thanked God and spoke to a group that was also looking toward the redemption of Jerusalem.
 Actually, Anna was the first preacher that spoke publicly about Jesus being the Christ.
 Simeon spoke quietly and a bit private.
 Anna was bold and courageous enough to speak of Jesus as being the king of Israel in an environment that was not conducive to a new king.
 The intelligentsia had too much baggage to become involved in Christmas.
 Once again, God used a humble and simple woman to identify the promised deliverer.

 We have fallen short of Anna’s enthusiasm and understanding for/of Christmas.
 We have allowed it to become a holiday or a break from the doldrums of an endless struggle with life.
 We reward each other with gifts and behave as if it is all there is.
 For Anna, the day of redemption had begun.
 God’s promise had become real.
 The Messiah or Immanuel was among the people.
 Her message was, “Stop looking, He has arrived.”
 In contrast, our message is “He has departed” or “He is on his way out?”
-Paul the Apostle hoped that his people would have a second chance and left the impression that the Messiah had not fully come to the Jews (Ro.11: 26-27).
+Paul the Apostle hoped that his people would have a second chance and left the impression that the Messiah had not fully come to the Jews (Romans 11:26-27).
 “The deliverer will come from Zion; he will turn godlessness from Jacob.
 And this is my covenant with them when I take away their sins.”